Apicurio/apicurio-studio/platforms/quarkus/api/README.md

 You can run your application in dev mode that enables live coding using:
 ```
-./mvnw quarkus:dev
+mvn quarkus:dev
 ```

 ## Packaging and running the application

-The application can be packaged using `./mvnw package`.
+The application can be packaged using `mvn package`.
 It produces the `apicurio-studio-platforms-quarkus-api-0.2.47-SNAPSHOT-runner.jar` file in the `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.